LiqunW/Long-document-dataset/README.md

 # Long document dataset
-Long Document Classification from Local Word Glimpses via Recurrent Attention Learning
+This dataset is for "Long Document Classification from Local Word Glimpses via Recurrent Attention Learning"

+For details on this data set, please download "Data Introduction.docx"